scott-robbins/Learning/README.md

 # Learning
-This is a repository where I put various snippets of code, and various mini projects that help demonstate a basic component of computer science.
+This is a repository where I put together various snippets of code and  projects that help demonstate fundamental components of computer science.

+Many of these are pieces of code I originally took from elsewhere and modified as I worked with them and learned working through them.
+Others are originally authored by myself.
+I did my best where possible to give credit to any original authors!
+I do not intend to profit from this repo, just share what I've learned and organize the knowledge somewhere centralized.

+Enjoy! :D

 ## Topics
 * ![Assembly Language](https://github.com/scott-robbins/Learning/tree/main/ASM)